Choosing the best crops for raft systems

 With a little temperature regulation, chard will produce delicious, buttery-tasting leaves.
 Like kale, chard can be harvested either fully or partially.
-Chard makes for a durable, tasty, and easy to grow crop in deep water cultivation operations.
+Chard makes for a durable, tasty, and easy-to-grow crop in deep water culture operations.

 Grow time: 8–11 weeks from seed

-Bok choy (and its cousin Tatsoi) is a popular Chinese cabbage that is a great choice for deep water cultivation.
-Bok choy’s various strains show remarkable variation from seed variety to seed variety, so be sure you’re selecting the right plants when purchasing.
+Bok choy (and its cousin Tatsoi) is a popular Chinese cabbage that is a great choice for deep water culture.
+Bok choy’s various strains show remarkable variation between seed varieties, so be sure you’re selecting the right plants when purchasing.

 We recommend the basic mustard bok choy variety, tatsoi (aka Broadbeak mustard), or Napa cabbage.
-Bok choy is a little heavier than the rest of the crops on our recommended list for deep water cultivation.
+Bok choy is a little heavier than the rest of the crops on our recommended list for DWC.
 Be sure your rafts are sturdy and ready to handle the potential weight and don’t overload your operation with too many bok choy plants.

 What are your fellow farmers growing?

-Our friend Brandon Youst writes on his deep water cultivation success,
+Our friend Brandon Youst writes on his deep water culture success,

 “I’ve grown a wide variety of lettuce, but I mostly stick to the larger heads.
 Butterhead (Sylvesta), bibb (Breen, Rhazes), romaine (Ridgeline), kale (Olympic Red, Toscano).